tdt17/spark/docs/sparkr.md

 Arrow optimization is available when converting a Spark DataFrame to an R DataFrame using the call `collect(spark_df)`, when creating a Spark DataFrame from an R DataFrame with `createDataFrame(r_df)`, when applying an R native function to each partition via `dapply(...)` and when applying an R native function to grouped data via `gapply(...)`.
-To use Arrow when executing these calls, users need to first set the Spark configuration ‘spark.sql.execution.arrow.sparkr.enabled’ to ‘true’.
+To use Arrow when executing these, users need to set the Spark configuration ‘spark.sql.execution.arrow.sparkr.enabled’ to ‘true’ first.
 This is disabled by default.

-In addition, optimizations enabled by ‘spark.sql.execution.arrow.sparkr.enabled’ could fallback automatically to non-Arrow optimization implementation if an error occurs before the actual computation within Spark during converting a Spark DataFrame to/from an R DataFrame.
+Whether the optimization is enabled or not, SparkR produces the same results.
+In addition, the conversion between Spark DataFrame and R DataFrame falls back automatically to non-Arrow optimization implementation when the optimization fails for any reasons before the actual computation.

 <div data-lang="r" markdown="1">
 {% highlight r %}